 China Data Security Law (DSL)

-The Data Security Law of the People's Republic of China (effective September 2021) establishes a comprehensive framework for data security governance.
-It introduces a data classification and grading system, cross-border data transfer restrictions, government data security obligations, and a national data security review mechanism.
-Applies to data processing activities within China and extra-territorially where national security is affected.
+The Data Security Law of the People's Republic of China (effective September 1, 2021) establishes a comprehensive framework for data security governance.
+It introduces a data classification and grading system, cross‑border data transfer restrictions, security assessment mechanisms, government data security obligations, and a national security assessment system for data handling.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.